 One of the most visible signs that your blog is growing in value is usually unsolicited offers to sell your blog.
 These offers are often far lower than the actual value of your blog, so be careful when engaging in negotiation with these potential buyers.
 Sure, from time to time you can get a genuine offer, but that rarely happens.

-The thing that most bloggers tend to forget about is that having a quality domain name can make a lot of difference when selling a website.
+The thing that most bloggers tend to forget about is that having a quality domain name can make a lot of difference when selling a blog.
 A weak domain is harder to grow and particularly challenging to brand.
-Keep this in mind from the very start and avoid losing your site’s value.
+Keep this in mind from the very start and avoid losing your blog’s value.

 Recommended reading: How to choose a domain name

 You can always sell your blog on your own by doing research and looking for potential buyers.
 But if this is not something you are interested in doing, then you can resort to using one of the following websites:

 If you are interested in buying or selling a website and getting it on its feet Flippa is the place to be.
 They have the biggest number of offers by far, but there is no vetting procedure.
 Anyone can post an offer here, and you are on your own when it comes to determining the price of the website.
 Most sellers will provide you with the additional information, such as website’s traffic and income reports.

 These guys are an online marketplace for buying and selling online businesses.
 Their clients are usually high-end companies, and they cover transactions that start out from five figures and go up.
 They ensure that each sale that goes through them is legit and they guarantee a scam free environment.

 These guys provide a unique hands-on approach when it comes to sell (or buy) a website that is in the six-figure price range.
 They offer an evaluation tool to help you get a ballpark price for your site on the fly.

 How do I determine the value of my blog?